Mooler0410/puguJin/_pages/about.md

 # News
+- *2022.09*: Thrilled to start my internship at Meta, work with [Qifan Wang](https://wqfcr.github.io/).
-- *2022.05*: Thrilled to start my summer internship at Snap Inc., work with [Neil Shah](http://nshah.net/).
+- *2022.05*: Thrilled to start my internship at Snap Inc., work with [Neil Shah](http://nshah.net/).
 - *2022.05*: One paper accepted by ICML2022.
 - *2022.01*: One paper accepted by ICLR2022.
 - *2022.01*: One paper accepted by TheWebConf2022.